cekrem/cekrem.github.io/content/posts/programming-as-theory-building-part-ii.md

 As the paper puts it: when AI is "right," people become less skilled.
 When AI is "wrong," you need skilled people to catch and fix the errors.
 Either way, the institution suffers.

 A recent MIT Media Lab study makes this painfully concrete.
 Researchers had students write essays, with one group using ChatGPT and others using traditional methods.
 The result?
 83% of the ChatGPT group couldn't quote anything they'd written.
 They didn't remember.
-They didn't feel like the work was theirs.
+And further, they didn't feel like the work was theirs.

 That's not just "they didn't learn as much."
 That's _they didn't build any theory at all_.
 The understanding never formed.
 And if it never formed, it can never be transferred to the next generation of the institution.